swanux/t440p/README.md

 - For WiFi/Bluetooth you have to buy a macOS compatible network card (or you can use USB adapters).
 Otherwise you can check this guide (I can confirm, it works) -> [Check here](https://notthebe.ee/2019/06/11/airport/)
 - You'll need to have an unlocked BIOS -> [Check here](https://notthebe.ee/2020/06/17/Removing-the-Wi-Fi-Whiteslit-on-Haswell-Thinkpads-T440p-W540-T540-etc/) (or ask for help on bios mods, Dudu2002 recommended)

-##### Dock reboot on sleep
+##### Dock problems
 - Use your mini DP instead of the dock's display output.
-Keep your dock's display output free. [see also](/../../issues/1#issuecomment-660651049)
+Keep your dock's display output free.
+Reference [here](/../../issues/1#issuecomment-660651049)
+- To fix sleep problems when no external display is attatched to the dock, check [here](https://github.com/swanux/t440p/issues/2#issuecomment-667629213)

 ### Dependencies
 * p7zip